MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bringup/mbr2gpt-tool-test-guidance.md

 1. Detach VHD

-1. Create a generation 2 VM with UEFI support and attach the above VHD created from Step 5 above.
+1. Create a Generation 2 VM with UEFI support and attach the above VHD created from Step 5 above.

-1. Boot to Windows 10, version 1703 in UEFI mode using a gen 2 VM.
+1. Boot to Windows 10, version 1703 in UEFI mode using a Generation 2 VM.

 For any of the scenarios above, you can convert an MBR disk with BitLocker-encrypted volumes as long as protection has been suspended.
 To resume BitLocker after conversion, you will need to delete the existing protectors and recreate them.